 After defect localization we determine which class of faults it belongs to.
 Classification is realized by means of the logical flags defining value of brightness for pixels of the found fault and the pixels around it.
-In table 1 the rules of classification is shown depending on various values of flags.
+In table 1 the basis of algorithms Weiler-Atherton and Margalit-Knott.
+For search of faults vector representations of reference and test images of PCB are used.